NQCD/NQCDynamics.jl/docs/src/examples/reactive_scattering.md

 cell = PeriodicCell([11.1175 -5.5588 0.0; 0.0 9.628 0.0; 0.0 0.0 70.3079])
 sim = Simulation(atoms, model; cell=cell)

 ν, J = 2, 0     # selected ro-vibrational quantum states
 nsamples = 300  # number of configurations
-Ek = 0.5              # Translational energy [eV] ; range considered [0.2-1.4] eV
+Ek = 0.5u"eV"   # Translational energy [eV] ; range considered [0.2-1.4] eV
-z = 8.0               # Height [Å]  ; fixed at 8 Å
+z = 8.0u"Å"     # Height [Å]  ; fixed at 8 Å

 configurations = QuantisedDiatomic.generate_configurations(sim, ν, J;
-    samples=nsamples, translational_energy=Ek*u"eV", height= ang_to_au(z))
+    samples=nsamples, translational_energy=Ek, height=z)
 v = first.(configurations)
 r = last.(configurations)

 distribution = DynamicalDistribution(v, r, (3,2))
-JLD2.save("distribution.jld2",Dict("dist"=>distribution,"atoms"=>atoms,"cell"=>cell))
+nothing # hide
 ```

-The as-produced initial conditions can be subsequently saved in an external binary file
-`distribution.jld2` format which store the distribution data (``r_{0}^{i}`` and ``v_{0}^{i}``) along
-with useful information of the `unit cell` and `atoms type` with a dictionary structure.
-The
-”jld2” format is a binary format which is able to store complex Julia data structure and it
-is being widely used.
+!!! tip "Saving the distribution"

+    Generally it will be desirable to generate a distribution once and re-use it for multiple dynamics simulations.
+    The simplest way to do this is to save the distribution using [JLD2.jl](https://juliaio.github.io/JLD2.jl/dev/).
+    Refer to [Saving and loading](@id saving-and-loading) to learn more.

-In order to produce unweighted distribution, the initial lateral and angular orientation were randomly selected within the unit cell.
-As example of the spacial and orientation distribution generated with this module,  a small subset of data (300 points) is shown in next Figure.
-To run our production simulations, however, a set of 80,000 initial velocities and positions were generated to save it to run ensemble simulation with the same pair of quantum numbers.
+In order to produce an unweighted distribution, the lateral and angular orientation are randomly selected within the unit cell.
+As an example of the spacial and orientation distribution generated with this module, a subset of data (300 configurations) is shown below.
+To run our production simulations, however, a set of 80,000 initial velocities and positions were used.

 ![initial conditions](../assets/figures/icond_scatter.png)